 A pair of eyes was steadily following us as we circled Kathmandu’s largest stupa: Boudhanath Temple, the holiest shrine for Tibetan Buddhists outside their country.
 There was nowhere to hide from the unblinking gaze on our clockwise promenade along the circumferential alley.
 Even at lunch in a nearby restaurant, the steady stare pierced through the window overlooking the stupa.
 Those Buddha eyes were all-seeing as they were ever-present.

-Death was in the air, and in the water too, in a temple built in honor of Shiva.
+Death was in the air and in the water.
 Plumes of smoke were rising from several funeral pyres on the paved bank of Bagmati River, choked with litter but revered as a holy river nonetheless, that sliced through Pashupatinath, the Hindu holy of holies in Kathmandu.
 Curious onlookers had gathered on the opposite bank to witness and document what this temple complex was famous for: the public open-air cremation.

 The red brick terminal exuded that retro vibe.
 In the absence of connecting tubes, passengers deplaned onto the tarmac.
 Kathmandu’s Tribhuvan International Airport was decidedly quaint, a throwback to the airports of old before the age of glass and steel.
 I had landed, not only in a remote kingdom, but in the distant past.